UdaySagar25/scala-spark/articleFiles/expression.md

 |  Sohaib|        90.6|         95.6|
 +--------+------------+-------------+
 ```

-### How to apply string operations on a dataframe using experssions?
+### How to apply string operations on a dataframe using expressions?
 We will use the select() method to create a new column that converts the name column to uppercase.
 ```scala
 df.select($"Name", upper($"Name").as("Updated Name")).show()